 On April 18, 2012, the Company acquired all of the rights, title and interest in certain assets and liabilities of Florida Medical Training Institute, Inc. ("FMTI") for total consideration of \$1.7 million, net of cash acquired.
 FMTI has five locations in Florida: Melbourne, Jacksonville, Tampa, Miami and Coral Springs.
 FMTI currently offers certificate programs in the fields of Emergency Medical Technician, Paramedic, EKG/Phlebotomy, Nursing Assistant, Fire Fighter and Associate of Science Degrees in Emergency Medical Services and Fire Science Technology.
-The Company acquired FMTI as it does not receive Title IV funding.
-The purchase price allocation resulted \$2.9 million allocated to assets including \$0.5 million to intangible assets and \$1.9 million to goodwill and \$1.4 million to liabilities.
-The goodwill is tax deductible and represents the value of entering a new market where there is no Title IV funding.
+The purchase price allocation resulted in \$2.9 million allocated to assets including \$2.4 million to intangible assets and \$1.4 million to liabilities.
+The goodwill is tax deductible and represents the value of entering a new market and businesses that generates non-Title IV funding.